sigavpn/SigaVPN-Backend/README.md

 2. Make sure in `/etc/openvpn/server.conf` that `status` and `log-append` is set to `/dev/null`.
 Change `verb` to 0.
 3. Make sure both the OpenVPN's web directory and Webserver have `access_log` and `error_log` set to `/dev/null`
 4. On the OpenVPN server make sure you run `iptables -A FORWARD -i tun0 -o tun0 -j DROP` to block client 2 client OpenVPN traffic
-5. Make a user that can run `auto.sh` or use `root`.
-The former is a much better idea.
+5. Put `auto.sh` in the OpenVPN server's web directory
-6. Put `auto.sh` in the OpenVPN server's web directory
+6. Modify `auto.sh` to your needs
-7. Modify `auto.sh` to your needs
+7. Try `./auto.sh` to make sure an OpenVPN gets generated
-8. Try `./auto.sh` to make sure an OpenVPN gets generated
+8. Put `sshkeys.php` in `/var/`, or anywhere other than the webdirectory.
+Modify it to your needs.
 9. Put `generate.php`on the webserver's web directory.
 10. Modify `generate.php` to your needs
 11. Run `ssh (your openvpn server's IP)` from the webserver.
 Type yes when it asks.
 Don't actually SSH into the server, that was just to establish the authenticity of the host.